MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 The NBNS protocol is more complicated to deal with.
 Historically, it could only be disabled on a per-adapter basis.
 Startup scripts performing WMI calls are therefore often used by enterprises.
-Below is an example of such script:
+Below is an example of such a script:

 ```powershell
 Get-WmiObject -Class Win32_NetworkAdapterConfiguration `